chironb/ChiCLI/README.md

 - Added support for drive numbers 8 through 15.

 Known Bugs:
+- Need to figure out how to make colors and color profiles consistent and retained after calling an external program and returning back into ChiCLI using the -sf option.
 - Need to inform the user when they can't set another alias because all the slots are full
 - File sizes reported are sometimes wonky
 - If you set the date and time more than once, it gets screwy